cram2/cram/cram_boxy/README.md

 ### cram_boxy

-Hardware interface for using Boxy robot in CRAM and projection module.
+Hardware interface for using Boxy robot in CRAM and lightweight simulation.